-w Specifies the object that identifies the resource database to search (the database is that associated with the display for this object).
-Must be of class Object or any base Specifies the base address into which the resource values will be written.

-resources Specifies the resource list for the subpart.
+W Specifies the object that identifies the resource data- base to search (the database is that associated with the display for this object).
+Must be of class Object or any subclass thereof. base Specifies the base address into which the resource values will be written. resources Specifies the resource list for the subpart. num_resources Specifies the number of entries in the resource list.

-...
 Specifies the variable argument list to override any other resource specifications.

-XtVaGetApplicationResources is identical in function to XtGetApplicationResources with the args and num\args parameters replaced by a varargs list, as described in Section 2.5.1.
+XtVaGetApplicationResources is identical in function to XtGetApplicationResources with the args and num_args parameters replaced by a varargs list, as described in Section 2.5.1.

-9.6.
 Resource Conversions